Eating For Two

 This reality usually provides an excuse to double up on portion size or indulge in all those pregnancy cravings, and can be especially tempting after surviving morning sickness and struggling with food aversion.
 Growing a human takes work!
 And while it’s true that appetite changes and pregnancy cravings are undeniable, it’s important to know what foods to “eat for two” in a way that’s healthy, fuels your body, and helps your baby develop and grow.

-- Folic Acid – Foods high in folic acid are dried beans, peas, lentils, citrus fruits and juices, most berries, whole-wheat products, liver, asparagus, beets, broccoli, brussels sprouts, spinach and other dark, leafy greens.
+- Folic Acid – Foods high in folic acid are dried beans, peas, lentils, citrus fruits and juices, most berries, whole-wheat products, liver, asparagus, beets, broccoli, brussel sprouts, spinach and other dark, leafy greens.
 Daily consumption of foods high in folic acid is vital for pregnant women or women who are trying to become pregnant, as these foods contain Vitamin B which also supports baby’s brain and spinal development.

 - Fish – Most fish are loaded with Omega-3 fatty acids, which also benefits baby’s brain development.
 The FDA recommends 2-3 servings of fish per week and has a list of which are good to eat and which you should avoid.
 Catfish, flounder, salmon, and shrimp are good choices!